Norma Helena Gadea: Life and career

 Gadea was born in Ocotal on December 28, 1955.
-In 1978 she released her first album titled Flor de pino, a tribute to the struggle of General Augusto C. Sandino and the Nicaraguan people that rebelled against the Somoza dynasty.
+In 1978, she released her first album titled Flor de pino, a tribute to the struggle of General Augusto C. Sandino and the Nicaraguan people that rebelled against the Somoza dynasty.

-Following the Nicaraguan Revolution, on July 19, 1979, she began to travel as a way to Nicaraguan culture to the world.
-In 1985 she recorded her second album, Cuando venga la paz in Montevideo, Uruguay.
-In 2000 she recorded Vocation of Living, the third album recorded in Costa Rica, with the accompaniment of Adrián Goizueta and his orchestra.
-In 2003 she recorded an anthological album Lo Essential, with Eduardo Araica on guitar.
+Following the Nicaraguan Revolution, on July 19, 1979, she began to travel as a way to take Nicaraguan culture to the world.
+In 1985, she recorded her second album, Cuando venga la paz in Montevideo, Uruguay.
+In 2000, she recorded Vocation of Living, the third album recorded in Costa Rica, with the accompaniment of Adrián Goizueta and his orchestra.
+In 2003, she recorded an anthological album Lo Essential, with Eduardo Araica on guitar.

 Gadea died on November 7, 2025, at the age of 69.